 COMPLIANCE WITH 41-2, F.A.C.
 Compliance with 41-2.006(1), Minimum Insurance Compliance "ensure compliance with the minimum liability insurance requirement \$100,000 per person and \$200,000 per incident" WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?
 WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS IN THE OPERATOR AND COORDINATION CONTRACTS?
 HOW MUCH DOES THE INSURANCE COST (per operator)?
 Operator Insurance Cost DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLIO PER INCIDENT?
-Yes No If yes, was this approved by the Commission? \Box Yes \Box No IS THE CTC IN COMPLIANCE WITH THIS SECTION? \Box Yes \Box No Comments:
+Yes No If yes, was this approved by the Commission? $\Box$ Yes $\Box$ No IS THE CTC IN COMPLIANCE WITH THIS SECTION? $\Box$ Yes $\Box$ No Comments:

-COMPLIANCE WITH 41-2, F.A.C.
-Compliance with 41-2.006(2), Safety Standards. "shall ensure the purchaser that their operations and services are in compliance with the safety requirements as specified in Section 341.061(2)(a), F.S. and 14-90, F.A.C."
-Review the last FDOT SSPP Compliance Last Reviewed: March 29, 2021 e Review, if completed in over a year, check drivers' ne operators, check drivers' files at the operator's site.
-IS THE CTC IN COMPLIANCE WITH THIS SECTION? \square Yes \square No ARE THE CTC CONTRACTED OPER.
-Yes No ATORS IN COMPLIANCE WITH THIS SECTION?
+COMPLIAN NCE WITH 41-2, F.A.C. fety Standards. that their operations and services are irements as specified in Section 341.061(2)(a Review the last FDOT SSPP Compliance iew, Obtain a copy of this review Last Reviewed: March 29, 2021 e Review, if completed in over a year, check drivers' ne operators, check drivers' files at the operator's site.
+IS THE CTC IN COMPLIANCE WITH THIS SECTION? $\square$ Yes $\square$ No ARE THE CTC CONTRACTED OPERA ATORS IN COMPLIANCE WITH THIS SECTION?
 258 Drivers Reviewed Oct 12-18, 2021